The Essential Checklist for Fast and Light Air Travel

 - Passport and copies of passport — Remember, if your passport expires 3-6 months after your flight, it may not be valid.
 We know, it makes no sense.
 Why can't the expiration date on a passport be the expiration date?
 But a few friends with valid passports have gone through customs/embassy nightmares because their passport was set to expire a few months after their trip.
 Ouch.
 Store a copy of your passport, key reservations, and itinerary on the cloud (Google Drive for example).

 - Visas — If traveling from the United States, most countries either require no visas, want you to pay a fee when you arrive, or let you buy a visa within 72 hours of your trip.
 However, a few countries like Brazil require either a visit to a consulate or paying an agency to deal with the consulate for you.
-Visit this site to see requirements.

 Traveling with Just a Carry-On